Man Utd fans in Ed Woodward plane protest ahead of Liverpool game | Goal.com

 Disgruntled Manchester United fans arranged for a plane to fly a banner over Old Trafford ahead of the club's game against Liverpool criticising the record of executive vice-chairman Ed Woodward.

-The United Way arranged for the plane to pass over the stadium as part of a protest against Woodward's tenure, with many fans believing the club has gone backwards on the pitch and over-prioritises its commercial fortunes.
+The United Way arranged for the plane to pass over the stadium as part of a protest against Woodward's tenure, with many fans believing the club have gone backwards on the pitch and over-prioritises their commercial fortunes.

 The stunt recalled a similar protest against the ill-fated reign of David Moyes in 2014, with supporters still believing that their concerns are not being listened to by the club hierarchy.